kabyl-ulan/contacts_app/README.md

 ## Getting Started

 1. First download files.
-2. (Optional) If you want, You can also change the project name to whatever your like and also add the project name in "package.json".
-3. Run this command in the project directory to install dependencies:
+2. Run this command in the project directory to install dependencies:

 ```bash
 npm i